-In theoretical terms the development and growth of tourism is cyclical , which is characterized by a boom phase followed by a bust course.
-Its growth involves trade-offs with its resources and the destination environments.
-Its life-cycle and growth trajectory i.e. transition through different stages of boom part and transgression to bust course, is determined by physical, biological social, and carrying capacity of destinations/ destinations' environments, the tourist characteristics, and the satisfaction derived from quality of tourism experience that is offered, which in turn is governed bv dearee the of developmental trade-offs.
-The trade-offs of unmanaged growth of tourism, or growth beyond carrying capacity results in degradation of tourism resources/ destination environments, hence а phased dilution in touristic experience, adversely affecting the tourist clientele and sustainability of tourism in the long run through decline of destinations.
-The cyclic of pattern tourism's evolution and growth, and decline of destinations is inherent the in characteristic dynamics of tourism.
-The development management and of tourism, from sustainability perspective, therefore, needs a careful consideration of destinations physical, ecological cultural, and
+is determined by physical, social, and biological carrying capacity of destinations/ destinations' environments, the tourist characteristics, and the satisfaction derived from quality of tourism experience that is offered, which in turn is governed by the degree of developmental trade-offs.
+The trade-offs of unmanaged growth of tourism, or growth beyond carrying capacity results in degradation of tourism resources/ destination environments, hence a phased dilution in touristic experience, adversely affecting the tourist clientele and sustainability of tourism in the long run through decline of destinations.
+The cyclic pattern of tourism's evolution and growth, and decline of destinations is inherent in the characteristic dynamics of tourism.
+The development and management of tourism, from sustainability perspective, therefore, needs a careful consideration of destinations physical, cultural, and ecological limits.
+In Himalaya where ecological tolerance is low, communities are deprived, and poverty is pervasive, there is a need to minimise the developmental trade-offs with holistic long term integrated developmental planning.
+Some major issues related to sustainability of tourism in IHR are referred in Box-1.